Open: 6 am-11 pm daily

 Learn more about the Riverfront

-Promenade Park, the first phase of our transformational Riverfront Fort Wayne Project is now open!
+Promenade Park, the first phase of our transformational Riverfront Fort Wayne Project opened in 2019!
 Highlights of the opening weekend included the ribbon cutting and various arts performances, boating and recreation as well as nature and our rivers’ ecosystem activities.

 Follow us on social media and sign up for the newsletter at RiverfrontFW.org to stay current on updates!